Amendments of Bangladesh Constitution and Their Impacts

-For guardianship of the Constitution and for the establishment of rule of Saw independence of judiciary is necessary.
+For guardianship of the Constitution and for the establishment of the rule of saw independence of judiciary is necessary.
 Provisions were made to ensure the independence of the Judges of the Supreme Court, subordinate judicial officers and the magistrates exercising judicial functions.

-To ensure free and fair election which is an indispensable pre-requisite for the success of democracy, the Constitution- provide for an independent Election Commission upon which the duty of holding election of the President and the members of Parliament was cast.
+To ensure free and fair election which is an indispensable pre-requisite for the success of democracy, the Constitution provided an independent Election Commission upon which the duty of holding election of the President and the members of Parliament were cast.

 Civil Service :